Ada-Developers-Academy/core-unit-2/more-flask-queries/relationships-in-flask.md

 We see that a `book` is connected to the `author` table by the author's `id` as a foreign key.
 This foreign key is defined as `author_id` in the `book` table.
 We could call it whatever we wish, just as we decided to add columns `title` and `description`. `author_id` is standard naming convention, however.

 ![An entity relational diagram describing a one-to-many relationship between books and authors in a SQL database](../assets/one-to-many-relationships-in-flask_erd.png)

-( [source](https://draw.io) )
+*Fig. ERD describing a one-to-many relationship between books and authors* ( [source](https://draw.io) )

 So how do we define this foreign key in our Flask models?
 Refer to the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/orm/basic_relationships.html#one-to-many) first, then chck out our solution below.
 There are three ways we _could_ implement a one-to-many relationship in our models.
 Follow your curiosity and see if you can find out the differences between implementations.